Introduction: The Science of Pure Water and Its Importance

 A common point of discussion is that RO can demineralize water, removing beneficial minerals alongside harmful substances.
 RO systems typically involve a higher initial cost and, traditionally, produce more wastewater, though modern systems address these concerns.

 - Carbon Filter: Carbon filters utilize activated carbon to remove contaminants through a process called chemical adsorption.
 They are particularly effective at removing chlorine, chloramines, volatile organic compounds (VOCs), and other organic compounds, significantly improving water taste and odor.
+RO systems are generally more efficient in terms of water production rate (Gallons Per Day) and operating cost per gallon compared to distillation.

 - Distillation: Water distillers operate by boiling water and then collecting the condensed steam, leaving most contaminants behind in the boiling chamber.
 This process effectively removes inorganic compounds, elements contributing to water hardness, and eliminates bacteria and viruses by killing them during boiling.
+This allows RO to effectively remove very small solutes, including dissolved solids, inorganic ions, and most bacteria and viruses.
+RO systems require higher operating pressures to force water through these ultra-fine pores.

 - Ultrafiltration (UF): UF membranes have larger pores compared to RO, typically ranging from 0.002 to 0.1 microns.